netxms/netxms-doc/admin/snmp.rst

 To add additional MIBs go to :guilabel:`Configuration` --> :guilabel:`SNMP MIB files`.
 Upload mib files with extension **.mib** and hit compile button.
 MIB compilation log will be visible in :guilabel:`Output` tab and warnings/errors will be added to :guilabel:`Error Log` tab.
-Afret MIB files are succesfully compiled all opened clients
+After MIB files are succesfully compiled all opened clients
-automatically dowload new version form server.
+automatically dowload new version from server.

 .. figure:: _images/SNMP_MIB_files.png